 Step 4: Dry the primer

-Applying paint without drying primer coat properly would accumulate moisture underneath.
+Applying paint without drying the primer coat properly would accumulate moisture underneath.
 You need to assure that the wood is surface dry to ensure proper paint finish.
 It may take one day or two depending on temperature and humidity level.
 If you want to get it done quickly you may use a hot air gun also.
 Read the instructions carefully on the paint box to know the exact drying time.

 Step 5: Paint the wood finally

-After the primer coat and spending enough time to get it dry, wood is ready to give the final touch of paint.
+After the primer coat and spending enough time to get it dry, the wood is ready to give the final touch of paint.
 Always apply double coats of paint to get a smooth look.
 Latex paints work better on lumber used outdoors than oil-based paints.